The thing about living here: even a child can know things.

 his is.
 A small town is more seduction than truth, like a trick

 coin in the hand of a con.
 Please don’t tell any of this to my Mom.

 Tribute to Rust Belt Poets

 Rachel Custer: “These poems are part of a collection of ‘rural voice’ poems on which I’m working.
 The Rust Belt is, in some ways, the embodiment of the Protestant work ethic, married to rural America as an identifying philosophy.
 These voices are so often overlooked for big-city slick and the fashions of the day.
 There is a sense about rural America that nothing ever changes, and simultaneously that everything is always changing elsewhere.
 That we are losing ourselves.
 We are grounded by earth, the change of the seasons, and by work.
-In this sense, Rust Belt is an apt name.” (website)
+In this sense, Rust Belt is an apt name.” (web)

 Rachel Custer is this week’s guest on the Rattlecast!
 Click here to watch live or archived.